ceydab/NLP_Projects/README.md

 6. **Sentiment Intensity**: This project aims to perform sentiment intensity analysis utilizing transformers.

+7. **Topic Modelling**: This project is a practice of topic modelling using LDA and CTM.

 Each project is contained within its own .py or .ipynb file, along with outputs and explanations of the code.